-Once launched, we believe that there will be two primary revenue sources, one of which will be online advertising and sponsorships and one of which will be paid memberships (subscriptions).
-We expect that advertising and sponsorships will be sold primarily by theMaven and/or major media partner(s) to companies to promote their brands, products and services, amplify their visibility and to target an audience based on the professionally managed media channels and interest groups on theMaven Platform.
-At this stage of the Company's development, operations primarily consist of software development, building a list of selective, invite-only Channel Partners, and reaching out to those Channel Partners for discussion.
-The management team has extensive experience in the past building partner networks, but it will take time and further development of the technology platform to begin securing these partners.
+Once full operations are launched in the third quarter, we believe that there will be two primary revenue sources, one of which will be online advertising and sponsorships and one of which will be paid memberships (subscriptions).
+Because we have not yet generated revenue, we do not have definitive estimates regarding the relative magnitude of advertising and membership revenue, although we expect that advertising will comprise the majority of our total revenues.
+We expect that advertising and sponsorships will be sold primarily by theMaven and/or major media partner(s), including trading desks on a programmatic basis, to companies to promote their brands, products and services, amplify their visibility and to target an audience based on the professionally managed media channels and interest groups on theMaven platform.

+At this stage of the Company's development, operations have primarily consisted of software development, building a list of selective, invite-only Channel Partners, reaching out to those Channel Partners for discussion, and launching the beta stage.
+Our immediate focus will be further development of the technology platform and continuing to grow the number of channel partners operating on the Maven platform.
+During the first quarter ended March 31,